-Placards bearing test flight information and operating limits are located on the glider's keel behind the cross-tubes pull back cable catch.
+Placards bearing test flight information and operating limits are located on the glider's left cross-tubes.
 Special care should be taken to note the operating limitations, which are clearly stated on the flight operation placard as follows:

-FLIGHT OPERATIONS should be limited to non-aerobatic maneuvers--those in which the pitch angle will not exceed either 30 degrees nose up or nose down of the horizon and in which the bank angle will not exceed 60 degrees.
+FLIGHT OPERATIONS should be limited to non-aerobatic maneuvers - those in which the pitch angle will not exceed either 30 degrees nose up or nose down of the horizon and in which the bank angle will not exceed 60 degrees.

-WARNING -- The owner and operator must understand that, due to the inherent risk involved in flying such a unique vehicle, no warranty is made or implied of any kind against accidents, bodily injury, or death.
+WARNING: The owner and operator must understand that, due to the inherent risk involved in flying such a unique vehicle, no warranty is made or implied of any kind against accidents, bodily injury, or death.
 Operations such as aerobatic maneuvers or erratic pilot technique may ultimately produce equipment failure and are specifically excluded from the warranty.
-(Reference workmanship warranty described in Section 10 of this manual.)
+Reference workmanship warranty described in Section 10 of this manual.